- Things to Do

 If you want to try something a bit different, see an “off-Broadway” show.
 The different terminology is not very exciting: Broadway theaters have 500 seats or more.
 Off-Broadway theaters have between 99 and 499 seats.
 The exciting difference is that off-broadway shows are often superior to Broadway shows and charge less for tickets.

-In February, you can test out this theory by taking advantage of New York City’s Off-Broadway Week where you get 2-for-1 tickets for the price of one.
-The exact dates have not been announced but check here for updates.
+From February 11–24, 2019, you can test out this theory by taking advantage of New York City’s Off-Broadway Week where you get 2-for-1 tickets for the price of one.

 Nothing beats the nighttime views from a cruise on the water just off the shore of Manhattan’s sparkling skyline.
 There are many companies that offer night boat tours, some with a Valentine’s Day theme.